MicrosoftDocs/dynamics365smb-docs/business-central/warehouse-use-automated-data-capture-systems-adcs.md

 # Use Automated Data Capture Systems (ADCS)

 > [!NOTE]
 > The Automated Data Capture System (ADCS) solution provides a way for [!INCLUDE[d365fin](includes/d365fin_md.md)] to communicate with handheld devices through web services.
-You need to work with Microsoft partner who can provide the link between the web-service and the specific handheld device available at your disposal.
+You must work with a Microsoft partner who can provide the link between the web service and the specific handheld device.

 You can use your automatic data capture system (ADCS) to register the movement of items in the warehouse and to register some journal activities, such as quantity adjustments in the warehouse item journal and physical inventories.
 ADCS typically involves scanning a barcode.